farzammnf/SimpleRedditJava/README.md

 # SimpleRedditJava

-this is Api section with java Server socket and multi thread
+this is a simple java server for reddit app

+multi thread and server socket